micmejia/bible-dump/NKJV/1 Corinthians/1 Cor 7.md

 and those who use this world as not misusing _it._ For the form of this world is passing away.

 ###### 32
-But I want you to be without [^b]care.
-He who is unmarried [^c]cares for the things of the Lord--how he may please the Lord.
+But I want you to be without care.
+He who is unmarried cares for the things of the Lord--how he may please the Lord.

 ###### 33
 But he who is married cares about the things of the world--how he may please _his_ wife.